dd-harp/MicroMoB/README.md

 framework to build discrete time MBPT models.
 It uses R's [S3 object system](http://adv-r.had.co.nz/S3.html) to define a set of _components_ and _interfaces_ which can be filled by any specific _model_ that implements the interface.
 These parts, along with certain _invariants_ can be put together to define a full simulation model.
+Definitions for all these terms can be found in the documentation.

 We hope it proves useful.
 Please visit the [website](https://dd-harp.github.io/MicroMoB/) to learn more.